snitgit/nf-tower-k8s/cluster-preparation.md

 The following steps describe the operations required to prepare your Kubernetes cluster in order to enable the deployment of Nextflow pipelines using Tower.

-For the sake of this guide it is assumed the Kubernetes cluster is already configured and you have administration permissions.
+For the sake of this guide, it is assumed the Kubernetes cluster is already configured and you have administration permissions.